-It is a common practice to break large audits up ant to involve multiple auditors.
+It is a common practice to break large audits up and to involve multiple auditors.
 Or a single auditor may want to create multiple separate audits (one for each site or one for each department).
-These multiple audit files can easily be merged into a single documents with AuditSoft.
-Below we we discuss the steps for completing a team or department audit.
+These multiple audit files can easily be merged into a single document with AuditSoft.
+Below we discuss the steps for completing a team or department audit.

 The first step is for the Lead Auditor to purchase a license and to setup the Master audit file.
 This is a AuditSoft audit (.asa) file for which the auditor has:

 - Ensured that the Company legal name is correct.

 - Complete most of the information in the Audit Information section.